 As visa processes are specific to each consular offices, and are subject to change, it is important to consult with the website of the consulate or embassy you will visit.
 You can find a U.S. consulate or embassy here.
 You must apply for your F-1 or J-1 visa well in advance of your program, as it can take several weeks, and sometimes longer, to obtain.
 To review visa appointment wait times, visit travel.state.gov.

 While most international students attend Notre Dame on an F-1 visa, a J-1 visa is also available for some graduate and non-degree seeking students.
+More information about both visa types can be found here.

 Before you begin the F-1 or J-1 student visa application process, you must complete the following steps.